 - You’ll then skirt the Western edge of the Trossachs National Park before driving along the banks of Loch Lomond.

-- From Helensburgh, it's just a short drive into Glasgow where you will have a last meal together.
+- Arrive in Glasgow where you will have a last meal together.

 Belhaven Hotel or similar